 Okay, if you're looking for foods that are naturally great for detoxifying your liver, try eating more of these sulfur-based consumables:

-Egg Yolks, Cabbage, Broccoli, Onions, Garlic, Artichoke, Asparagus, Spinach, Turnip Greens, and Radishes.
+Egg Yolks, Cabbage, Broccoli, Onions, Garlic, Artichoke, Asparagus, Brussels Sprouts, Spinach, Turnip Greens, and Radishes.
 Of course, there are others, but these are what I consider to be the "heart of the list."
+Actually, most meats have a good bit of sulfur: beef, chicken, turkey, etc.

 Beverages such as Coffee are also known to protect the liver from damage cause by excessive drinking.
 Throw in some Green tea and Chocolate, and you are even more protected from the free radical damage caused by some of these toxic substances.